 Maybe, but we cannot guarantee it.
 The amount and type of credit you receive is determined by your high school in the U.S. It’s important to talk with your teachers and guidance counselor before you depart to arrange your schedule.
 In most cases, AFS participants have received language, history, or social studies credits.
 Be sure to keep a copy of any formal grades or transcripts you receive from your host school.
 It is your responsibility to obtain any written information about your attendance and grades in your host school before you return home.
 AFS cannot assist you with course or grade information after you complete the program.

-Applicants, who meet the scholarship eligibility requirements and satisfactorily submit the above materials on or before December 18, 2013, will advance in the scholarship application process as semi-finalists.
+Applicants, who meet the scholarship eligibility requirements and satisfactorily submit the above materials will advance in the scholarship application process as semi-finalists.
 Semi-finalists will be notified shortly after the deadline.

 Finalists will be determined in late February.
 At that time, more details will be provided about a group interview event to be held in early March.

 Scholarship winners will be announced in early April 2014.